 Represented by AKS Engineering and Forestry of Keizer, the applicants say they’d like to increase the number of apartments to generate more rental income, made necessary by a substantial increase in the projected cost of construction and operation of the complex.

-The new plan calls for nine three-story buildings and one one-story clubhouse.
+The new plan calls for eight three-story buildings and one one-story clubhouse.
 The apartments would be smaller than originally envisioned, the applicants say, and the new plan would allow for more units with a view of the Willamette River.

 The application says the proposal is for “needed housing” as defined in state law, and as such the city must apply only clear development standards and not subjective ones.